 5. Accept that it won’t be perfect

 How wonderful it’d be if your expectations in a relationship were met every single time!
 It’d also be wonderful if someone gave you a billion dollars and a private island so you never had to work another day in your life.
 Just as you know that the latter is not realistically possible, accept that neither is expecting that your partner will deliver on your expectations without fail.

 Human relationships are complex and messy, just like the people that make them up, so it’s absolutely vital to keep your expectations vis-à-vis expectations in a relationship realistic.
 Embrace the reality that there will be instances when your partner will let you down, and you them.
 In such situations, focus on skillful conflict resolution and resolve to do better the next time.
 Don’t make the fulfillment of your expectations from a partner a prerequisite to a successful relationship, at least not all the time.

 The right expectation setting and management can be the key to a wholesome, fulfilling relationship where both partners thrive.
 So, prioritize it in your connection right from the get-go.
 Don’t wait for your relationship to falter under the weight of unmet or mismatched expectations to correct the course.
 Have a real conversation with your partner about it in the early stages of the relationship to make it a smoother ride.

 No, as long as you keep your expectations realistic and don’t set the bar unreasonably high.

 Honesty, trust, respect, affection, loyalty, intimacy and personal space are some healthy expectations to inculcate in your relationship.

 First, both partners must understand what you want from your relationship and then work together to decide what’s reasonable and what’s not.

-Expecting your partner to be flawless, setting the bar of standard too high, wanting to do everything together, the desire that your partner will fulfill all your needs and demands at the detriment of their well-being are some examples of unrealistic expectations.
+Expecting your partner to be flawless, setting the bar of standards too high, wanting to do everything together, and the desire that your partner will fulfill all your needs and demands at the detriment of their well-being are some examples of unrealistic expectations.